UW-Extension offers resources to strengthen communities by providing:

 Mondays, April 3- May 8, 2023

 “Triple P” Positive Parenting Program free seminars aim to provide parents with a toolbox of strategies to raise confident and healthy children and teens, build strong family relationships, manage misbehavior, and prevent problems from happening in the first place.
 Participate virtually from the comfort of your own home and walk away with more knowledge and confidence as a parent!
 Attend one, two or all three of the seminars at no cost to you.
 Register here for any of the the April-May Triple P classes.

 Building Positive Relationships with Children who have Experienced Trauma.
 This 8-week workshop you will learn information about trauma & its effects on children, how to recognize and understand trauma reminders, and more.

 Raising Wisconsin’s Children

-March-May, Thursday nights from 7-8pm.
-Register now for Extension’s Thursday evening virtual Raising Wisconsin’s Children parenting classes.
-They are 100% FREE, 100% Virtual and 100% Focused on WI Families!
+Virtual Raising Wisconsin’s Children parenting classes are 100% FREE, 100% Virtual and 100% Focused on WI Families!
 Dads, moms, grandparents, foster parents, child care providers, educators and all those caring for our children are welcome to attend!